jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 //   - deoptimizating compiled frames
 ```

-A safepoint is a point in the code where it is safe for an application's threads to be suspended to do some VM operations like GC that needs to inspect the thread's stack.
+A safepoint is a point in the code where it is safe for an application's threads to be suspended to do some VM operations.
 For example, it is used for Garbage Collection to scan the thread stack for object root references.
 When a thread is suspended at a safepoint, the thread's state is perfectly known.
 The local variables and registers which may contain reference to object have been saved in a local structure used by the VM to track such objects.

-Those safepoints are emitted by the JIT compiler at strategic places that balance the execution speed and reactivity to suspend the thread.
+Those safepoints are emitted by the JIT compiler at strategic places to balance the execution speed and reactivity to suspend the thread.
 It's also a trade-off for debug information recording since we cannot keep track the mapping between all machine instructions and their equivalent to BCI/source line numbers.

 During compilation of a method, the bytecode is converted to a graph of specialized nodes (a node is, for example, "load argument 0" or "call method X").
 For calling a method we have a `CallNode` node and those `CallNode`s are most of the time associated with a Safepoint.
 When emitting machine code for the node, the JIT compiler knows about the safepoint and triggers the recording of the current execution context through the debug information recorder.

-Information recorded are:
+Recorded information are:
  - OopMap: Set of object references that are reachable from the current method (registers or stack)
  - scope (JVM state, locals, stack expressions (stack machine parlance))